MaterializeInc/materialize/doc/developer/platform/overview.md

 Each CLUSTER is by design stateless, and should be explicitly instructed in what is required of it.

 COMPUTE can be sharded into CLUSTERs.
-Each CLUSTER is bound to one REGION.
+Each CLUSTER is bound to one ENVIRONMENT.
 Views installed in one CLUSTER can be used in that same CLUSTER, but cannot be used by others without a round-trip through STORAGE.

 ### CONTROL